evarga/nfrs-guide/README.md

 ## The Role of NFRs
 The overarching concept that embodies reliability or performance commitment toward customers is the service level agreement (SLA).
 It is usually expressed as percent of time (like, 99.9%) that an enterprise guarantees to have its system in a usable state, but it can take other forms, too.
 Planguage helps a lot in crafting unambiguous SLAs.

 The next figure shows a general template of where and how NFRs extend a process framework.
 Features are specified together with quantifiable acceptance criteria that are later implemented by services.
 Most publicly accessible features are advertised via APIs embellished with SLAs.
 The latter unequivocally communicates quality assumptions associated with API endpoints.
 It is also much easier to track down problems with SLAs, since they in some way extend the API of services.
-While API specifications only describe functional aspects, attached SLAs tell how well those functions behave.
+While API specifications only describe functional aspects, attached SLAs tell how well those functions should behave.
 On the other hand, a service level objective (SLO) is an input for a team to know what sort of objective they need to meet for SLAs to be in good shape.
 Finally, a service level indicator (SLI) is a metric reflecting some actual state.
 The article [SLA vs. SLO vs. SLI: What’s the difference?](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) thoroughly explains the differences between these three concepts.

 <kbd>![How NFRs Fits a Process](./docs/role-NFRs-process.svg)</kbd>

 NFRs interrelate business desires with DevOps/SRE practices.
 There is no need to duplicate efforts nor risk a misalignment between business and development.
 There are two main objectives accomplished with this approach:
 - Helps stakeholders attain alignment about expectations as well as give clear instructions to the development department and QA personnel how well features must be delivered.
-- Gives operations an ability to set up necessary monitoring facilities track SLIs, so that alerts are promptly sent whenever SLAs/SLOs are broken.
+- Gives operations an ability to set up necessary monitoring facilities to track SLIs, so that alerts are promptly sent whenever SLAs/SLOs are broken.

 ## Definition of Performance
 Performance expresses the system’s responsiveness under certain workload, resource availability, and time span.
 It is tightly related to reliability, as saying "a system must respond below 20ms for each user action" is not telling the full story.
 It must be provided with a context, like "in 99.99% of the requests."
 Achieving high performance all the time and above a given threshold is very hard and costly.
 Performance is usually defined in terms of throughput and latency (response time).
 Thanks to Planguage it is straightforward to illuminate many dimensions of performance including whether we are talking about user-centric viewpoint (like, mobile application startup time) or about some background process (like, the speed of a backup service).

 As a quick insight into the multitude of factors that influence performance (just to focus on this NFR) you might want to try out Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) service for websites.
 It calculates a final score based upon many criteria and gives advice on how to remedy detected problems.
 This is a fine example of how much goes into estimating key performance metrics that should be continuously tracked in production.
 To make this paragraph more concrete below is an example for specifying a response time for a customer facing website:
 ```
 Tag:      Performance.Latency
-Gist: The home page must provide 2 seconds or less response time in Safari, Chrome, and Edge desktop browsers
+Gist:     The home page must provide 2 seconds or less response time in Safari, Chrome, and
-under normal operational conditions (around 10K users hitting the site during regular working hours)
+          Edge desktop browsers under normal operational conditions (around 10K users hitting
-over a wireless connection with 10 Mbps download speed.
+          the site during regular working hours) over a wireless connection with 10 Mbps
+          download speed.
-Ambition: Slow loading of a home page on our website is one of the major reasons for customer churn,
+Ambition: Slow loading of a home page on our website is one of the major reasons for
-so the business would like to improve latency and retain customers.
+          customer churn, so the business would like to improve latency and retain customers.
 Scale:    The time in seconds for loading a home page including rendering of text and images.
-Meter: The latency in seconds between selecting a home page and having it fully rendered inside a browser.
+Meter:    The latency in seconds between selecting a home page and having it fully rendered
-Measurements should be repeated and checked that the given objective is met for 95% of the cases.
+          inside a browser.
+Measurements should be repeated and checked that the given
-The time should exclude cache warmup, so testing should start after a couple of attempts.
+          objective is met for 95% of the cases.
+The time should exclude cache warmup, so
+          testing should start after a couple of attempts.
 Baseline: 3
 Fail:     2
 Goal:     1.5
 Stretch:  1
 ```

 What are all the dimensions tackled in the above example?
 The measurement must precisely describe what is included and excluded.
 For example, here we explicitly state that cache warm-up (contacting backend services for initial data should be skipped) and presentation of a full page is the goal (not only partially loaded site without all images).
 Furthermore, we must be clear about operational conditions (regime), supported browsers, and assumed network connection.
 Apparently, browser support touches upon portability and compatibility, so it is rarely the case that you can view NFRs in a purely isolated manner.
 All these details are mandatory to have meaningful performance tests and ways to set up monitoring in production.
 Alarms could be directly defined based upon constraints enlisted in the NFRs description.